Kent Dog Training Services

 What are the benefits of mastering off-leash obedience with your dog?

-• Freedom and Confidence: Your dog can explore parks, trails, or beaches with more independence, all while you maintain safe control (goodbye, frantic leash tangles!).
+• Freedom and Confidence: Your dog can explore parks, trails, or beaches with more independence, all while you maintain safe control.

-• Safety First: Whether you’re at the local park or caught out in the countryside, a rock-solid recall makes outings less stressful and ensures your dog can avoid hazards instantly.
+• Safety First: A rock-solid recall makes outings less stressful and helps your dog avoid hazards instantly.

-• Adventure-Ready Life: Travelling, hiking, or simply relaxing in the garden becomes more enjoyable when your dog listens reliably, even if that squirrel across the field looks tempting.
+• Adventure-Ready Life: Travelling, hiking, or simply relaxing in the garden becomes easier when your dog listens reliably.

 • Less Restriction, More Learning: Off-leash environments provide valuable real-life distractions that gradually improve your dog’s impulse control and overall manners.

-With off-leash obedience, your four-legged friend doesn’t just follow rules, they gain the freedom to join you in more places, confidently and safely.
+With off-leash obedience, your dog does not just follow rules, they gain the freedom to join you in more places confidently and safely.

 How long does basic obedience training take?

-Most basic obedience training programs are designed to build a solid foundation in just a handful of sessions, typically around four lessons.
+Most basic obedience training programmes are designed to build a solid foundation in a handful of sessions, often around four lessons depending on the dog and the owner’s follow-through.

-All exercises are tailored for your dog's current ability and comfort level, with an emphasis on real-world reliability.
-For those eager to continue their dog's education, advanced obedience options are available after completing the basics, allowing you and your canine companion to progress even further together.
+All exercises are tailored for your dog’s current ability and comfort level, with an emphasis on real-world reliability.
+For those eager to continue, advanced obedience options are available after the basics.

 Where are private dog training sessions conducted?